C.J. Cron Player Props: Rockies vs. Cardinals

 C.J.
 Cron At The Plate

-- Cron leads Colorado in total hits (nine) this season while batting .257 with five extra-base hits.
+- Cron leads Colorado with 10 hits, batting .250 this season with six extra-base hits.

-- He ranks 101st in batting average, 135th in on base percentage, and 34th in slugging among qualified hitters in MLB action.
+- Among the qualified hitters in MLB play, he ranks 108th in batting average, 145th in on-base percentage, and 27th in slugging.

-- This season, Cron has totaled at least one hit in five of nine games (55.6%), and had multiple hits twice.
+- This year, Cron has posted at least one hit in six of 10 games (60.0%), and had multiple hits twice.

-- In nine games played this year, he has hit a homer in two of them.
+- He has hit a home run in 30.0% of his games this season, and 9.5% of his chances at the plate.

-- In two games this year, Cron has driven in a run, and in both of those games he had multiple runs batted in.
+- Cron has driven in a run in three games this season (30.0%), including two games with multiple runs batted in.

+- He has scored at least once three times this season (30.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.